 By Marla A. Schultz

 Each year, as soon as the weather begins to cool, I begin thinking about Christmas.
 I love the idea of counting down the days using an Advent calendar carefully sewn … or created with scrapbook paper … or hewn out of a log … or whatever.
 I have dozens of pins on Pinterest highlighting a myriad of ways to create these calendars—as well as suggestions for creating delightful Christmas presents, gorgeous table decorations, and homemade pajamas.
+In this article I’ll share how my family has created our own Christmas tradition and share some of our favorite 12 Days of Christmas ideas.

 Unfortunately, time to craft is as elusive as the White Stag in Narnia.
 If I had the ability to harness this thing called “craft time,” I would have finished my third daughter’s baby quilt by now—she’s ten—and actually made quilts for two of my other six children.